EdwinRipaud/AstroImageClassifier/README.md

 ## Exemples:

-`sh AstroImageClissifier.sh -r Orion 42`: launch the classification on the images of the 'Orion 42' folder
+`sh AstroImageClissifier.sh -c Orion 42`: launch the classification on the images of the 'Orion 42' folder

+`sh AstroImageClissifier.sh -s Orion 42`: execute a SiriL script based on image type found during the last classification process.
+This will create a ***'process'*** folder where all the intermediate processing files are stored.

+`sh AstroImageClissifier.sh -r Orion 42`: launch the classification process followed by the appropriate SiriL script.
+This will produce folders for classified images and a ***'process'*** folder for the script intermediate files.

 `sh AstroImageClissifier.sh -u`: reversing the last classification process, the images will be placed back in the ***'RAW'*** folder as before the classification.